guyleonard/tutorials/blast/README.md

 AAH03584.2	NP_195183.2	35.39	178	107	3	8	183	69	240	6e-31	121
 ```
 We can see the first top 6 hits from the previous search, but now we have some more hits too!
 But where did they come from?
 There are three ways to find out:
- 1) search each file manually - slow
+ 1) search through each fasta file manually - slow but easy if you know 'grep'
- 2) search the accession on the NCBI website - slow, requires web browser
+ 2) search the accession on the NCBI website - slow and requires web browser
  3) get BLAST to tell us, but we need the taxonomy dump files - fast (after set up)